entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 ```
 ### Check the Environment

-The `check-env` command verifies the presence of dependencies and versions for your Entando instance, automatically installing dependencies with developer approval.
+The `check-env` command checks the dependencies and their versions for your Entando instance, automatically installing them with developer approval.
 ```
 ent check-env develop
 ```